-Reading, writing, and thinking are at the heart of the seventh grade English curriculum.
-Critical reading skills are developed as students read short stories, poetry, drama, and novels.
+Reading, writing, and critical thinking are at the heart of the seventh grade English curriculum.
+As students read short stories, poetry, drama, and novels they continue to develop their critical reading skills.
 Literature studies include The Outsiders, The Giver, and Romeo and Juliet, as well novels independently chosen by students.
 Writing projects comprise a variety of genres such as journals, personal narratives, short stories, poetry, and literary analysis.
 Students study grammar and vocabulary both in the context of their reading and writing, as well as through the use of adaptive programs such as IXL and Membean, which allow for differentiated instruction tailored to each student’s skill level and individual progress.

 Seventh Grade Pre-Algebra is designed to help students transition from the concrete concepts of arithmetic to the abstract concepts of algebra and geometry.
 The course integrates these three areas while making connections to probability, statistics, and the use of technology.
 This course provides opportunities for students to individually and cooperatively visualize, discuss, and demonstrate mathematical concepts.